-Comic-book characters have been wrestling with the consequences of the atomic age for nearly as long as we three-dimensional characters.
+Comic books have been wrestling with the consequences of the atomic age for as long as their readers.

 Jonathan Fetter-Vorm.
 Trinity: A Graphic History of the First Atomic Bomb.
 New York: Hill and Wang, 2012.
 160 pp. $22 cloth; $14.95 paper.

 The golden age of comics—when Superman, Batman, and Wonder Woman came to life—also gave the world the Atom and the Atomic Thunderbolt.
 By 1943 Superman was being sickened by radioactive kryptonite, and a few years later he was battling Atom Man weekly on movie screens.